 The main objective of a treasurer is to maintain the fiscal health of their employers, while meeting their supervisors’ goals.
 In the private sector, most treasurers, or financial officers, answer to a chief executive officer (CEO).
 They are tasked with monitoring long- and short-term financial goals, producing financial reports, and handling financial decisions.
 Such decisions may include a company merger, increasing capital, and making investments (including acquisitions of other companies).
 For the public sector, treasurers also work to maintain the fiscal health of the organization; however, they are more concerned with appropriations, meeting budgetary restrictions, and spending.
 All treasurers must understand the role taxes play into financial decisions.

-Treasurers must possess the following qualities and skills:
+Treasurers should possess the following qualities and skills:

 Treasurer Work Environment